junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean twists the metal drill in the center carefully again.

 "Zir ah-mah."
-Cass speaks plainly, emotionlessly, "Yal-por tay-lo-ah."
+Cas speaks plainly, emotionlessly, "Yal-por tay-lo-ah."

 Everyone's eyes shift between the angel on the bed and the demon by the door.